michalspano/procedural-prog/readme.txt

     their own versions of 1 through 5, the members have discussed possible pros and cons of each implementation and have decided on the final version of the code, which is a combined version of all three members' contributions.
-Lastly, the members have discussed and proposed generalized solutions for some of the tasks which are indicated in the `Menu.java` file inside block comments.
+Lastly, the members have discussed and proposed generalized solutions for some of the tasks which are included in the `GeneralAlgorithms.java` file.